ofwonogodwin/Matplot-Lib-Basics/README.md

+# Matplot Lib Basics
-# This repository provides a simple introduction to Matplotlib, a powerful Python library for creating data visualizations.
+ This repository provides a simple introduction to Matplotlib, a powerful Python library for creating data visualizations. <br>
-## *The examples cover fundamental plotting techniques to help beginners grasp the essentials.*
+#### the examples cover fundamental plotting techniques to help beginners grasp the essentials.

 ## Features<br>
 ### Line Plot: <br>